 By using modern technology, it is possible to find your former spouse's information.
 Consult your Case Sponsor who has a list of suggestions on how to locate your former spouse.
 In only the rarest of instances, the whereabouts of the former spouse might be unknown, especially when the divorce occurred many years ago and there were no children from the marriage and/or no contact with the former spouse.
-If all means have been exhausted to locate him/her, your former spouse could be cited through his/her family member.
-If the former spouse and his/her family truly cannot be located, you must document in writing all the steps that have been taken to locate your former spouse and his/her family.
-The petition will continue eventually, but the Tribunal will appoint an advocate/procurator to represent your former spouse.
+If all means have been exhausted to locate him/her and/or the former spouse and family truly cannot be located, you must document in writing all the steps that have been taken to locate your former spouse.
+The petition will continue eventually, but the Tribunal will appoint an advocate to represent your former spouse.